dyne/dnscrypt-proxy/README-WINDOWS.markdown

 - `ResolversList`: has to be set to the full path to the `dnscrypt-resolvers.csv` file.
 - `ResolverName`: has to be set to the resolver name to be used.
 See the `dnscrypt-resolvers.csv` file for a list of compatible public resolvers.

+These entries are automatically created/updated when installing the service.

 Plugins should be listed as full paths to .DLL files, optionally followed by a coma and plugin-specific arguments.